Scotiabank: Awards

-Closing political activists accounts

-In August 2022, the bank closed the account of an Alberta resident for submitting a complaint about the “rainbow” imagery on the bank’s mobile app during Pride Month.
-The closure email stating “[your comments will not] be tolerated which is why we have chosen to terminate our relationship” as the reason for the closure.

-In January 2023, the bank closed the account of political activist Jeremy MacKenzie with no reason given and no appeal process.
-A bank representative stated “The bank determined that this relationship is outside of its risk appetite” as the reason for the account closure.

 Membership

 Scotiabank is a member of the Canadian Bankers Association (CBA) and registered member with the Canada Deposit Insurance Corporation (CDIC), a federal agency insuring deposits at all of Canada's chartered banks.
 It is also a member of the Global ATM Alliance, a joint venture of several major international banks that allows customers of the banks to use their ATM cards or check cards at certain other banks within the Global ATM Alliance without fees when traveling internationally.
 Other participating banks are Barclays (United Kingdom), Bank of America (United States), BNP Paribas (France and Ukraine through UkrSibbank), Deutsche Bank (Germany), and Westpac (Australia and New Zealand).
-Other international associations the bank is a member of includes:
+Other international associations of which the bank is a member include: